New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 Key Outcomes

 All companies anonymized.
 Results available upon request.
+Some of these engagements predate AI tooling — same structural pattern, then and now.